rflandau/Orv/README.md

 To show that Orv is language agnostic, Shrivyas wrote up a [simple Python script](leaf/main.py) that connects to a VK as a leaf and registers a single service.
 Again, as long as a device or program can speak Orv, it can join a vault.

+## Request Functions

+The Orv package includes functions in `requests.go` to perform requests on your behalf.
+These are requests that can be run without joining the vault and are intended to be directly incorporated into user libraries.

 ## Making and Running The Prototype

 Being a Go project, it should manage all of its own dependencies.